tonypeng1/llamaindex/README.md

 ```

 **Documentation:**
-- See `METADATA_EXTRACTION_GUIDE.md` for detailed metadata extraction guide
-- See `ENTITY_FILTERING_GUIDE.md` for entity filtering documentation
+- See `README_GUIDE.md` for comprehensive guide (metadata extraction, entity filtering, troubleshooting)
-- See `EXAMPLES_METADATA.py` for quick-start examples
+- See `EXAMPLES_METADATA.py` for quick-start examples and code snippets

 ## File Structure